zeveck/snakez/README.md

 - 👥 2-player local multiplayer
 - 🌊 Basic water and lily pad mechanics
 - 🐸 Three frog enemy types
-- 💥 Roll and grab attack systems
+- 💥 Roll and whip attack systems
 - 🏆 Combo and scoring system

 ## 🎮 Game Tips

 1. **Combo Mastery** - Keep your combo going by attacking continuously
 2. **Roll for Safety** - Use roll attack to escape when surrounded
-3. **Grab Strategy** - Pull enemies away from your partner
+3. **Whip Strategy** - Use the tongue whip to keep enemies at a safe distance
 4. **Platform Advantage** - Fight on lily pads to avoid water slowdown
-5. **Team Coordination** - One player grabs while the other rolls through
+5. **Team Coordination** - One player whips while the other rolls through
 6. **Boss Focus** - Prioritize large frogs to prevent being overwhelmed

 ## 🐛 Known Issues